MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-A07-inference-1cat-theory.md

 3. The p-value for a two-sided test is approximately two times the value for a one-sided test.
 A two-sided test provides less evidence against the null hypothesis.

-4. The larger the sample size, the smaller the sample to sample variability.
-This will result in a larger standardized statistic and more evidence against the null hypothesis.

-5. The farther the statistic is from the null value, the larger the standardized statistic.
-This will result in a smaller p-value and more evidence against the null hypothesis.

 ### Additional notes